-- record the use of the funding, including reference to the individual students that receive the support, the needs of those students, the number of hours of tuition delivered, and retain the necessary evidence of the tuition provided and additional cost
+- record the use of the funding, including whether a third party is being used for delivery, reference to the individual students that receive the support, the needs of those students, the number of hours of tuition delivered, and retain the necessary evidence of the tuition provided and additional cost

 - deliver the extra tuition and spend the associated funding in the 2021 to 2022 academic year

 - notify ESFA of any unspent funding from this fund at the end of the 2021 to 2022 academic year for it to be reclaimed

 As part of the compliance process for this funding.
 We will look for evidence that institutions have used their tuition fund correctly, that is, the funding has supported additional small group tuition for students aged 16 to 19 in English, maths, or other courses where learning has been disrupted, and that delivery has been in the 2020 to 2021 or 2021 to 2022 academic year.
 Institutions must be able to identify the students supported with additional tuition and evidence the delivery of provision to the students.
 In line with usual practice, institutions must retain original documents including, for example, attendance records, enrolment records and learning agreements.
 We will look to recover funds where there is no delivery or where we identify the institution is not able to demonstrate at spot checks, or audit how the delivery meets the purposes set out in this guidance.

 Institutions’ use of these funds to deliver small group tuition may also be taken into account by Ofsted, through interim visits and through full inspection.

 Local authorities are responsible for the assurance of tuition funding for local authority controlled providers and maintained schools with sixth forms.

 - be titled ‘the 16 to 19 tuition fund 2021 to 2022 academic year’